abishekrsrikaanth/Laravel4_StripeHelper/README.md

 There are three lines, they are marked clearly with comments.
 Update them as necessary.

-### Run Migrations
+### Run Migrations (optional)

 Note on Migrations:

-You must not have tables currently named `credit_cards`, `orders` or `payment_errors` If you do, that's fine, just change the migration table names/fields in /vendor/anthonyvipond/stripehelper/src/migrations as necessary
+You must not have tables currently named `credit_cards`, `orders` or `payment_errors` If you do, that's fine, just change the migration table names/fields in /vendor/anthonyvipond/stripehelper/src/migrations as necessary.
+You can also choose to not run migrations at all if you do not want anything in your database changed.

 ~~~